ansys/scadeone-actions/doc/source/build-actions/index.rst

        **Supported Platforms**

-       This version only supports gcc compiler on 64 bits Windows platform.
+       This version only supports gcc compiler on 64-bits Windows platform.

     Example
     +++++++